Web3-courses/Polygon_Blog/README.md

 3. Scripts folder contains sample-script.js which contains the instructions for deploying the contract
 4. Tests folder contain an assertion test for testing whether the contract is deployed or not

+** You can name sample-script.js as deploy.js if needed to understand that it is the script for deployment

-** Use npx hardhat test in the console to test whether the deployments is done without any error
+** Use npx hardhat test in the console to test whether the deployments is done without any error ** In sample-script.js see to it that the const <contract_name> is correctly mentioned, for instance if you have created a new file called sample.sol, then it will be const sample inside the script

 #### Important points to be noted for smart contracts folder after test